Getting ready to board Aloha Airlines

 “Hmm,” I said.

-“There!” he said, as he pulled to a stop in front of a well kept little white ranch house on Haaa Drive.
+“There!” he said, as he pulled to a stop in front of a little white ranch house on Haaa Drive.
+"They'll be needing a new paint job pretty soon."
+Then he practically pushed me out of the car.

 “You’re on, kid,” he said.
-It was my job to walk up that well kept driveway, knock on the door and get us into the house.
+I was supposed to walk up that neat little driveway, knock on the door and get us into the house.

 Do you want to know what happened next?